danielzsh/flap/README.md

 # Flap
 A minimal compiler from readable XML to Flutter.
+Designed as an easy way to get into Flutter, not as a replacement.
 ## Prerequisites
 1. Flutter installed
 2. Python installed (should come with most OSes)